 Some States and some other payers still use "carve-out" strategies in which payment for behavioral health care is administered by an independent behavioral health management vendor, separately from payments for general health care, for at least some defined groups of people.
 A variant on this is the "carve-in" in which a separate unit within the managed care organization addresses behavioral health care under a budget for behavioral health services only.
 Either "carved-in" or "carved-out" approaches can make it difficult to provide integrated care because they create obstacles to coordination and whole-person approaches.

-Develop your plans with awareness that “carve-in” and “carve-out” payment makes in more challenging to provide integrated, whole-person care.
+Develop your plans with awareness that "carve-in" and "carve-out" payment makes it more challenging to provide integrated, whole-person care.
 To the extent your organization—or membership organizations to which you belong—has influence, encourage payers to move toward single combined budgets that pay for all medical and behavioral health services.
 At the same time, strive to ensure that the quality measures to which you are held accountable include behavioral health outcomes as well as medical outcomes.
 An environment that includes combined budgets and balanced outcome measures makes it easier to develop and sustain behavioral health integration.

 Regardless of the particular payment models used, a number of factors can influence the financing of integration, including: